 This picture shows you how much ONE batch of my recipe filled the one-gallon jar.
 You can fill mason quart jars, or even pint jars, if you want to, depending on storage space and how easy it is for you to lift things.
 Because you use so little detergent for each load of laundry, it lasts a very long time.

 - 1 bar Fels-Naptha Soap-grated either by hand, food processor, or salad shooter

 - 1 cup Borax Detergent Booster

 Grate the bar of soap by hand, or use an electric vegetable grater.
-Put these 3 ingredients in a blender to blend and grate the Fels-Naptha even more.
-After doing this it will look just like the store purchased detergent but will not include all the “fillers”.
-You will use less product per load and will have less “bubbles”.
-Remember just having bubbles doesn’t mean clean…..I use 1/2 to 1 teaspoon per load, depending on the size of the load.
-I have a HE-High Efficiency washer and it works great in regular washing machines as well.
+Put these 3 ingredients in a blender to blend.
+After doing this, it will look just like the store-purchased detergent, but will not include all the “fillers."
+You will use less product per load and will have fewer “soap bubbles."
+Remember, just having bubbles doesn’t mean clean.
+I use 1/2 to 1 teaspoon per load, depending on the size of the load.
+I have a HE-High Efficiency washer, and it works great in regular washing machines as well.
 Store the finished product in an airtight container, preferably glass to keep it dry.
 I store some in 5-gallon buckets, but I don't live where it's humid.
 Just giving you the heads up.

 Will Borax take the smell out of my clothes?